hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

       Pastes the keyframes with the first keyframe of the copied set placed at the current frame.
    :Frame End:
       Pastes the keyframes with the last keyframe of the copied set placed at the current frame.

+Value Offset
+   :No Offset:
+      Pastes the keyframes with the value they were copied from.
+   :Cursor Value:
+      Paste the keyframes at the 2D cursor as a starting point.
+   :Current Frame Value:
+      Paste keyframes relative to the value of the curve under the cursor.
+   :Right Key:
+      Paste keyframes such that the last frame matches the key value right of the cursor.
+   :Left Key:
+      Paste keyframes such that the first key matches the key value left of the cursor.

 Type
    :Mix:
       Integrates the pasted keyframes in with existing keyframes only overwriting keyframes that share a frame.